pedroabelleira/jlisp/README.md

 ## Implementation
 The tokenizer and parser are contained in the files ./tokenizer.ts and ./parser.ts.
-Being Lisp the syntaxless language that it is, those two components are very trivial.
+Being Lisp the syntaxless language that it is, those two components are quite trivial.
+The parser has support for quoting, which makes it slightly less trivial than it should otherwise.

 The interpreter is located in the file ./interpreter.
 It is very minimalistic.
 It only knows how to load and run macros and intepret existing code.
 There are no